 National Institute of Diabetes and Digestive and Kidney Diseases Travel Awards for AI/AN Undergraduate Students

-The AAIP Annual Conference will take place in Scottsdale, Arizona on July 26-29, 2018.
+The AAIP Annual Conference will take place in Tacoma, Washington on August 5-9, 2020.
 Awardees will be required to attend a workshop on NIDDK research training opportunities at the conference.

-Eligible applicants are American Indian/Alaska Native undergraduate students who have an interest in biomedical research relating to the NIDDK mission areas, including diabetes, endocrinology, metabolism, nutrition, obesity, and digestive, liver, urologic, kidney and hematologic diseases.
+Eligible applicants are American Indian/Alaska Native undergraduate students with a minimum 3.0 GPA who have an interest in biomedical research relating to the NIDDK mission areas, including diabetes, endocrinology, metabolism, nutrition, obesity, and digestive, liver, urologic, kidney and hematologic diseases.
 Students who have previously participated in the NIDDK Diversity Summer Research Training Program or who have received an NIDDK/AAIP scholarship in the past are not eligible.

 Awardees will receive paid travel expenses, lodging, and per diem.